-We identified two significant risks in the audit of the IJB, which relate to fraud risk from management override of controls and fraud risk from revenue and expenditure recognition (which were rebutted).
-As documented on pages 10 and 11, we have concluded satisfactorily in respect of the significant risks and audit focus areas identified in the audit strategy document.
+We identified two significant risks in the audit of the IJB, which relate to fraud risk from management override of controls and fraud risk from revenue and expenditure recognition, (the latter of which was rebutted).
+As documented on pages ten and 11, we have concluded satisfactorily in respect of the significant risks and audit focus areas identified in the audit strategy document.